datacarpentry/OpenRefine-ecology-lesson/episodes/06-reconciliation.md

 >
 >There are two things that reconciliation can do for you.
 Firstly it gets a standard form of the name or label for the entity.
 Secondly it gets an ID for the entity - in this case a page and numeric id for the scientific name in EOL.
 This is hidden in the default view, but can be extracted:
 >
->* In the scientificName column use the dropdown menu to choose 'Reconcile->Add entity identifiers column...'
+>* In the scientificName column use the dropdown menu to choose 'Reconcile` > `Add entity identifiers column...'
 >* Give the column the name 'EOL-ID'
 >* This will create a new column that contains the EOL ID for the matched entity {: .challenge}